Synthesis of Data Word Transducers: Unbounded Synthesis

 From such automaton, by adding $\#$s to enforce the alternation between input and output, we can build a specification automaton such that the input player provides the encoding of the successive configurations, and resolves the universal branching, and the output player has to resolve nondeterminism (i.e. chooses which nondeterministic transition to take).
 Then, if the input player can force the computation to go on ad infinitum, he wins, otherwise (if either the provided encoding is not correct, or if the computation is finite), the output player wins.
 Formally:

 The data corresponding to the $\#$ and $t_i$ do not matter, and are not depicted.
-Note that the even (i.e. universal) transitions are picked by the input player, while the odd (i.e. nondeterministic) transtions are picked by the output player.
+Note that the even (i.e.\ universal) transitions are picked by the input player, while the odd (i.e.\ nondeterministic) transitions are picked by the output player.

 Now, if $\tmm$ halts, $A$ admits an implementation, which behaves as follows: it first checks that the $d_0$ and $d_1$ given as input are indeed distinct.
 Then, it checks on-the-fly that the given input is indeed an encoding of the initial configuration, while outputting $\#$s.
 It then checks that $c_1$ is indeed a successor of $c_0$ following $t_0$, again while outputting $\#$s.
-Then, if it receives as input a $\#$, it picks some $t_1$ which is a witness that $c_0$ is indeed accepting, and so on.
-If, at some point, the given input is not a valid encoding, then it behaves arbitrarily (e.g. by outputting only $\#$s).
+Then, if it receives a $\#$ as input, it picks some $t_1$ which is a witness that $c_0$ is indeed accepting, and so on.
+If, at some point, the given input is not a valid encoding, then it behaves arbitrarily (e.g.\ by outputting only $\#$s).

-Conversely, if $\tmm$ does not halt, then, by choosing as input whose universal transitions are witnesses that $c_0$ is not accepting, then either the implementation provides some non-admissible output at some point, or the computation goes ad infinitum, which breaks the specification. \end{proof}
+Conversely, if $\tmm$ does not halt, then, by choosing an input whose universal transitions are witnesses that $c_0$ is not accepting, then either the implementation provides some non-admissible output at some point, or the computation goes ad infinitum, which breaks the specification.

+For readers familiar with game-theoretic formulations, winning strategies in the synthesis game of $A_{\tmm}$ are in one-to-one correspondence with halting runs of $\tmm$. \end{proof}

 As a consequence of the fact that if a \draa is realisable, then it is so by a register transducer with the same number of registers, we obtain the following corollary: